 Moms and dads have been discussing and dissecting the ways they discipline their kids for decades.
 That discussion inevitably wanders around, loitering at buzzy phrases (“Permissive Parenting!”) and sprinting in the direction of the latest resentment.
 The long and the short: Discipline is immensely complicated.
 Substitute push-ups for time-outs, spanking for communication, and kindness for yelling, there will still be issues.
 And this is universal.
 Celebrity parents face the same challenges despite being, in many cases, extremely affluent and able to afford help.
 Is this their fault?
 Absolutely not.
 Raising kids is just a tough gig.

-Lately, many famous parents have been more willing to speak publically about their struggle and their approaches to disciplining their kids.
+Throughout the last decade, many famous parents have spoken more publically about their struggle and their approaches to disciplining their kids.
 This is important: If we don’t speak about this stuff publically, we all make bad decisions privately.
 Also, some celebrities are pretty smart on the issue.
 How do these millionaires avoid raising entitled little rich kids?
 Well, let them explain.

 ‘We don’t do punishment.
 The way that we deal with our kids is they are responsible for their lives.
 Our concept is, as young as possible, give them as much control over their lives as possible.
 So when they do things — and you know, Jaden, he’s done things — you can do anything you want as long as you can explain to me why that was the right thing to do for your life… We don’t have rules.
 We come up with agreements.
 Kids are little people, and we’re in life to guide them.
 Trying to rule someone is always an illusion, and it’s no different with children.” — Will Smith, Metro UK